 Default settings for a gauge

 The following settings are used by default in a gauge:

 - No segments.

-For example, you can change the radial gauge to a bar, and use a color gradient.
+You can change the radial gauge to a bar.

 With segments, another color is introduced.
 You can set the color for each segment.